Typed compositional quantum computation with lenses: Concrete examples

 Another interesting example is the Greenberger-Horne-Zeilinger (GHZ) state preparation.
 It is a generalization of the Bell state, resulting in a superposition of ${\ket 0}^{\otimes n}$ and ${\ket 1}^{\otimes n}$, which denote states composed of $n$ zeroes and ones, respectively.
 As a circuit, it can be expressed by the composition of one Hadamard gate followed by $n$ CNOT gates, each one translated by 1 qubit, starting from the state ${\ket 0}^{\otimes n}$.
 The 5-qubit case is shown in Figure~\ref{fig:ghzcircuit}.

-We can write the transformation part as follows in our framework (for an arbitrary $n$):
+We can write the transformation part as follows in our framework (for an arbitrary $n$)~\cite[\coqin{qexamples_ghz.v}]{qecc}:

 The definition works by composing $\coqin{ghz}(m)$, which has type $\coqin{endo}_n$ (since $n = m+1$), with an extra CNOT gate.
 Note that we use dependent types, and the recursion is at a different type.
 The lemma \coqin{succ_neq} is a proof that $i \neq i+1$ in $\ord{n+1}$.
-It is used by \coqin{lens_pair} to build the lens $[\coqin{lens}~ m; m+1]$ from $\ord{2}$ to $\ord{m+2}$. \coqin{lens_single} builds a singleton lens, so that \coqin{lensC (lens_single (m.+1:[m.+2]))} is the lens from $\ord{m+1}$ to $\ord{m+2}$ connecting the inner circuit to the first $m+1$ wires.
+The notation $(i : \ord{m})$ in expressions denotes that we have a proof that $i \in \ord{m}$; in the actual code one uses the \coqin{Ordinal} constructor together with some proof term to build such dependently-typed values. \coqin{succ_neq} is used by \coqin{lens_pair} to build the lens $[\coqin{lens}~ m; m+1]$ of type $\lens{m+2}2$. \coqin{lens_single} builds a singleton lens, so that \coqin{lensC (lens_single (m.+1:[m.+2]))} is the lens from $\ord{m+1}$ to $\ord{m+2}$ connecting the inner circuit to the first $m+1$ wires.
 We can express the target state and correctness property as follows: